Review our Business Services frequently asked questions for answers related to COVID-19.

 Choose one of the payment methods below to pay for your courses.

 Log in to your online Student Account Center in WebAdvisor.
 Choose to pay in full, or set up a payment plan.

-- Credit card (MasterCard, Visa, American Express and Discover)
+- Credit card (MasterCard, Visa, American Express or Discover)

-- Checks will not be accepted for prior term/semester balances
+- Will not be accepted for prior term/semester balances

 - Financial Aid students must pay for Wintermester, Maymester and any other courses that start before the regular term by the payment due date, or create an automatic payment (installment) plan.